billhennessy/hennessysview2020/content/posts/science-is-wrong-two-thirds-of-the-time.md

 We've seen this in the COVID-19 hysteria plaguing the planet.

 The Institute for Health Metrics and Evaluations, or IHME, produced doomsday predictions for the effects of COVID-19 on the United States.[ We've covered their miserably failed projections before](https://hennessysview.com/monkeys-and-bill-gates/).
-In interesting coincident is that the IHME projects were about 2/3 BS and 1/3 accurate.
+An interesting coincident is that the IHME projects were about 2/3 BS and 1/3 accurate.
 In other words, the IHME was no more wrong than the field of "science" over all.

 Policymakers relied on IHME's bad "science" to destroy the US economy.
 Therefore, two-thirds of the negative effects on the US economy were unnecessary.
-Which means that 2/3s of the misery and pain caused by COVID-19 lockdowns was unnecessary.
+Which means that 2/3s of the misery and pain caused by COVID-19 lockdowns was caused by IHME's bad science.

 From this, we can safely describe there cost of these errors: